eaudeweb/backup.robot/README.md

 Use backup robot for regular backup schedules.
 Features:

 - MySQL - backup MySQL/MariaDB databases.
 Supports multiple servers, one file per database.
 Automatically backups new databases, blacklist unwanted databases.
+- Rsync - push local dirs to destination server.
+Supports copying SELinux attributes on target filesystems.
+Can be used for rsync "pull files" if orchestrated with installation on the backup server.

 ## Prerequisites